petergpinto/bash-rsa/README.md

 ### Please don't use this for anything important

-Files TODO:
+Files:
-* genKeyPair
+* genKeyPair - input: filename
+** This generates a new RSA key pair
-* encryptRSA - input: private key, plaintext | output: ciphertext
+* encrypt - input: public key, plaintext, outfile
+** Takes a public RSA key and plaintext to produce encrypted text
-* decryptRSA - input: public key, ciphertext | output: plaintext
+* decrypt - input: public key, ciphertext, outfile | output: plaintext ** Takes a private RSA key and ciphertxt to restore the original text